lbelzile/math80667a/docs/09-repeated.md

 The validity of the $F$ statistic null distribution relies on the model having the correct structure.

-In repeated-measure analysis of variance, we assume again that each variance has the same variance.
+In repeated-measure analysis of variance, we assume again that each measurement has the same variance.
 We equally require the correlation between measurements of the same subject to be the same, an assumption that corresponds to the so-called compound symmetry model.^[Note that, with two measurements, there is a single correlation parameter to estimate and this assumption is irrelevant.]

-What if the measurements have unequal variance or different correlations?
-We could fit a fully multivariate model that accounts for the
+What if the within-subject measurements have unequal variance or the correlation between those responses differs?
-While this is automatic with two measurements (as there is a single correlation), we can check this by comparing the fit of a model with an unstructured covariance (difference variances for each  and correlations for each pair of variable)

 Since we care only about differences in treatment, can get away with a weaker assumption than compound symmetry (equicorrelation) by relying instead on *sphericity*, which holds if the variance of the difference between treatment is constant.
+Sphericity is not a relevant concept when there is only two measurements (as there is a single correlation); we could check this by comparing the fit of a model with an unstructured covariance (difference variances for each  and correlations for each pair of variable)

 The most popular approach to handling correlation in tests is a two-stage approach: first, check for sphericity (using, e.g., Mauchly's test of sphericity).
 If the null hypothesis of sphericity is rejected, one can use a correction for the $F$ statistic by modifying the parameters of the Fisher $\mathsf{F}$ null distribution used as benchmark.